patio-coop/onboarding/content/decision-making-process.md

 Until Patio chooses an instrument that will be used for decision-making, we use the General channel to create a proposal for decision.
 This is a temporary solution before we dedicate software or just a separate channel where all the decisions will be gathered.

-Please use the title: [Number of the proposal] Proposal for Decision Making [Name of your proposal]
+**Please use the title:** [Number of the proposal] Proposal for Decision Making [Name of your proposal]
 In the proposal announce the timeline for each round and initiate the rounds in the tread of your proposal.

 Please invite everyone to use the tread of the proposal for all the discussions.

 Once we transit to an instrument for decision-making or another channel, detailed instructions will be presented.

+Thank you for being part of the process! :heart: